 A paddle works fine in most waters but when you are moving through very shallow areas you may want to use a pole so you can punt the boat forward.

-Adding remote steering
+8. Consider adding remote steering

 Some Jon boat owners will add a remote steering mechanism to their outboard motor so they can seat more centrally in the boat.